Mentions of lists, predictions and doubtful truths can be made vaguer so they are less likely to be proved untrue

 The normal way to hedge when you are uncertain whether or not a list is complete is by means of “incompleteness-showing” language.
 There are at least three main kinds.
 The first kind is the same language that introduces examples (see 1.
 Simple Example-Giving and 33.
 Complex Example-Giving).
 The words such as in (b) are of this kind.
 However, hedging and simple example-giving do not always coincide; examples can be given for other reasons than for hedging, for example to prove a point without any uncertainty regarding the unmentioned members of the list.

 Secondly, incompleteness can be shown by means of highlighting expressions like notably, especially and in particular, where the mentioned members of the list are suggested to be somehow more important than the unmentioned ones.
 Here again, hedging is not the only use but, given the frequency of uncertainty, it is a common one.
 More about this kind of incompleteness language is in the posts 54.
-Listing 1: Incidental and 122.
+Sentence Lists 1: Incidental and 122.
 Signpost Words in Multi-Sentence Lists.

 The third major way of showing incompleteness involves the list name rather than the list itself.
 Compare the following with (b) above: